jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 However, the communications-security -only threat model is becoming outdated.
 This is due to three factors:

 * Advances in protecting most of our communications with strong cryptographic means.
-(And for things that this is not true yet, there typically are ongoing projects working on protecting them.)
+This has resulted in much improved communications security, but also higlights the need for addressing other, remaining issues.
+This is not to say that communications security is not important, it still is: improvements are still needed.
+Not all communications have been protected, and even out of the already protected communications, not all of their aspects have been fully protected.
+Fortunately, there are ongoing projects working on improvements.

-* Adversaries increasing their pressure against other means, from compromising devics to legal coercion of centralized endpoints in conversations.
+* Adversaries have increased their pressure against other avenues of attack, from compromising devices to legal coercion of centralized endpoints in conversations.

-* New adversaries and risks have arisen, e.g., due to creation of large centralized information sources
+* New adversaries and risks have arisen, e.g., due to creation of large centralized information sources.

 In short, attacks are migrating towards the currently easier targets, which no longer necessarily include direct attacks on traffic flows.
-In addition, information about users and ability to influence, often without their permission, has become a common practice for many Internet services.
+In addition, trading information about users and ability to influence them has become a common practice for many Internet services, often without consent of the users.

 This memo suggests that the existing threat model, while important and still valid, is no longer alone sufficient to cater for the pressing security issues in the Internet.
-For instance, while it continues to be very important to protect Internet communications against outsiders, it is also necessary to protect the communications against endpoints that are compromised, malicous, or whose interests simply do not align with the interests of the users.
+For instance, while it continues to be very important to protect Internet communications against outsiders, it is also necessary to protect systems against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of the users.

 Of course, there are many trade-offs in the Internet on who one chooses to interact with and why or how.
 It is not the role of this memo to dictate those choices.
 But it is important that we understand the implications of different practices.
-It is also important that when it comes to basic Internet infrastructure, our technology choices favour minimal exposure towards the non-communications threats.
+It is also important that when it comes to basic Internet infrastructure, our chosen technologies lead to minimal exposure with respect to the non-communications threats.

 It is particularly important to ensure that non-communications security related threats are properly understood for any new Internet technology.
-This memo updates RFC 3552 and RFC 7258 to include proper consideration of non-communications security threats.
+While the consideration of these issues is relatively new in the IETF, this memo provides some initial ideas about potential broader threat models to consider when designing protocols for the Internet or when trying to defend against pervasive monitoring.
+Further down the road, updated threat models could result in changes in BCP 72 {{RFC3552}} (guidelines for writing security considerations) and BCP 188 {{RFC7258}} (pervasive monitoring), to include proper consideration of non-communications security threats.

+It may also be necessary to have dedicated guidance on how systems design and architecture affects security.
+The sole consideration of communications security aspects in designing Internet protocols may lead to accidental or increased impact of security issues elsewhere.
+For instance, allowing a participant to unnecessarily collect or receive information may be lead to a similar effect as described in {{RFC8546}} for protocols: over time, unnecessary information will get used with all the associated downsides, regardless of what deployment expectations there were during protocol design.

-The rest of this memo is organized as follows. {{commsec}} and {{beyondcommsec}} outline the situation with respect to communications security or beyond it. {{reale2e}} discusses how the author believes the Internet threat model should evolve, and what types of threats should be seen as critical ones and in-scope. {{guidelines}} will also discuss high-level guidance to addressing these threats.
+The rest of this memo is organized as follows. {{commsec}} and {{beyondcommsec}} outline the situation with respect to communications security and beyond it. {{reale2e}} discusses how the author believes the Internet threat model should evolve, and what types of threats should be seen as critical ones and in-scope. {{guidelines}} will also discuss high-level guidance to addressing these threats.

-{{changes3552}} and {{changes7258}} outline the author's suggested changes to RFC 3552 and RFC 7258.
+{{changes}} outlines the author's suggested future changes to RFC 3552 and RFC 7258 and the need for guidance on the impacts of system design and architecture on security.
+Comments are solicited on these and other aspects of this document.
+The best place for discussion is on the arch-discuss list (https://www.ietf.org/mailman/listinfo/Architecture-discuss).
+This memo acts also as an input for the IAB retreat discussion on threat models, and it is a submission for the IAB DEDR workshop (https://www.iab.org/activities/workshops/dedr-workshop/).

 Finally, {{otherwork}} highlights other discussions in this problem space and {{concl}} draws some conclusions for next steps.

 # Improvements in Communications Security {#commsec}

 The fraction of Internet traffic that is cryptographically protected has grown tremendously in the last few years.
 Several factors have contributed to this change, from Snowden revelations to business reasons and to better available technology such as HTTP/2 {{RFC7540}}, TLS 1.3 {{RFC8446}}, QUIC {{I-D.ietf-quic-transport}}.

-In many networks, the majority of traffic has flipped from cleartext to encrypted.
-Reaching the level of (almost) all traffic being encrypted is now longer unthinkable but rather a likely outcome in a few years.
+In many networks, the majority of traffic has flipped from being cleartext to being encrypted.
+Reaching the level of (almost) all traffic being encrypted is no longer something unthinkable but rather a likely outcome in a few years.

-At the same time, technology developments and policy choices have driven the scope of cryptographic protection from protecting only the pure payload to protecting much of the rest, including far more header and meta-data information than was protected before.
+At the same time, technology developments and policy choices have driven the scope of cryptographic protection from protecting only the pure payload to protecting much of the rest as well, including far more header and meta-data information than was protected before.
 For instance, efforts are ongoing in the IETF to assist encrypting transport headers {{I-D.ietf-quic-transport}}, server domain name information in TLS {{I-D.ietf-tls-esni}}, and domain name queries {{RFC8484}}.

-The have also been improvements to ensure that the security protocols that are in use actually have suitable credentials and that those credentials have not been compromised, see for instance, HSTS {{RFC6797}}, HPKP {{RFC7469}}, Expect-CT {{I-D.ietf-httpbis-expect-ct}}, and Let's Encrypt {{RFC8555}}.
+There has also been improvements to ensure that the security protocols that are in use actually have suitable credentials and that those credentials have not been compromised, see, for instance, Let's Encrypt {{RFC8555}}, HSTS {{RFC6797}}, HPKP {{RFC7469}}, and Expect-CT {{I-D.ietf-httpbis-expect-ct}}.

 This is not to say that all problems in communications security have been resolved -- far from it.
 But the situation is definitely different from what it was a few years ago.
-Remaining issues will be and are worked on; the fight between defence and attack will also continue.
+Remaining issues will be and are worked on; the fight between defense and attack will also continue.
 Communications security will stay at the top of the agenda in any Internet technology development.

 # Issues in Security Beyond Communications Security {#beyondcommsec}

 There are, however, significant issues beyond communications security in the Internet.
-To begin with, it is no longer necessarily clear that one can trust all the endpoints.
-Users may not be in as much control over their own devices as they used to be.
-Perhaps more obviously, the pattern of communications in today's Internet is almost always via a third party that has at least as much information than the other parties have.
-For instance, these third parties are typically endpoints for any transport layer security connections.
-With the exception of some messaging applications, the third parties also see the cleartext communications.
+To begin with, it is not necessarily clear that one can trust all the endpoints.
+They were never trusted, but the pressures against endpoints issues seem to be mounting.
+For instance, the users may not be in as much control over their own devices as they used to be.
+But more importantly, the pattern of communications in today's Internet is almost always via a third party that has at least as much information than the other parties have.
+For instance, these third parties are typically endpoints for any transport layer security connections, and able to see any communications or other messaging in cleartextx.
+There are some exceptions, of course, e.g., messaging applications with end-to-end protection.

-With the growth of trading users' information by many of these third parties, it becomes necessary to take precautions against endpoints that are compromised, malicous, or whose interests simply do not align with the interests of the users.
+With the growth of trading users' information by many of these third parties, it becomes necessary to take precautions against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of the users.

 Specifically, the following issues need attention:

 * Security of users' devices and the ability of the user to control their own equipment.

+* Leaks and attacks related to data at rest.

 * Coercion of some endpoints to reveal information to authorities or surveillance organizations, sometimes even in an extra-territorial fashion.